SAVE, A Friend to Homeless Animals

 - Shows maturity, good judgment and performs duties in a timely and professional manner

-- State and Federal laws, ordinances and regulations relating to animal care and OSHA compliance
+- Knowledge of State and Federal laws, ordinances and regulations relating to animal care and OSHA compliance

 - Safe/humane handling of animals of varying sizes, temperaments, and strengths

-- Various breed of dogs, cats and other domestic animals, various kinds of animal behavior, and illness identification
+- Knowledge of various breed of dogs, cats and other domestic animals, various kinds of animal behavior, and illness identification

-- Dealing with possible unruly, vicious, sick, injured, and dangerous animals and impounding the same safely and humanely
+- Dealing with possible unruly, aggressive, sick, injured, and dangerous animals and impounding the same safely and humanely.

 - Requires the ability to stand, walk, sit, reach with hands and arms, and stoop, kneel or crouch.
-The position holder must be able to regularly lift and/or move up to 50 pounds and occasionally lift, push, and/or move up to 100 lb or more.
+The position holder must be able to regularly lift and/or move up topounds and occasionally lift, push, and/or move up to 100 lb or more.

 - While performing the duties of this job this position may be exposed to animal odors, airborne particles, parasites, and infectious diseases.